-In Component 1, students develop work based on an idea, issue, concept or theme leading to a finished outcome or a series of related finished outcomes.
-Practical elements should make connections with some aspect of contemporary or past practice of artist(s), designer(s), photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work.
+Component 1 (60%): students develop work based on an idea, issue, concept or theme leading to a finished outcome or a series of related finished outcomes.

-In Component 2, students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.
+Component 2 (40%): students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.